CalebSkinner1/FantasyDynasty/README.md

 # Scraping

-These two files host most of the web scraping and data wrangling I employ to obtain the data in this project.
+These two files perform most of the web scraping and data wrangling I employ to obtain the data in this project.
-For convenience, I place functions in Scrape Functions.
+For convenience, I place functions in Scrape Support.R.
 First, I use nflfastR to obtain box score data for the players.
+Then, I use
+Sleeper API's to acquire information about the league (ownership, trades, acquisitions, drafts, etc.).
+I scrape player projections from
+Fantasy Football Today and player value from Keep Trade Cut.

 # Player Value Added

 # Player Total Value